paleomoon/network-slimming/notes.md

 ## Baseline

-The `dataset` argument specifies which dataset to use: `cifar10` or `cifar100`.
-The `arch` argument specifies the architecture to use: `vgg`,`resnet` or
-`densenet`.
-The depth is chosen to be the same as the networks used in the paper.
 ```shell
 python main.py --dataset cifar10 --arch vgg --depth 13 --batch-size 512 --epochs 99 --save ./vgg13/baseline
 python main.py --dataset cifar10 --arch resnet --depth 164 --batch-size 256 --epochs 99 --save ./resnet164/baseline